tmprk/psychopy-docs/content/docs/programs/line-in-shape-js/_index.md

 ## How to install it on your own

-Great, now you're ready to download the code and make some tweaks.
+Great, now you're ready to download the code and make some of your own changes.
 Before you clone the repository containing the code, there are some prerequisites:
 1. If you're on mac, [brew](https://brew.sh/) package manager.
 If you're on windows move to the next step.
 2. Node and npm, for javascript runtime (local server)